aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

 ## **Intersection of Ranges**

-Aspose.Cells provides the [**Range.intersect(Range)**](https://reference.aspose.com/cells/javascript-cpp/range/#intersect-range-) method to intersect two ranges.
-The method returns a [**Range**](https://reference.aspose.com/cells/javascript-cpp/range) object.
-To check whether a range intersects another range, use the [**Range.intersect(Range)**](https://reference.aspose.com/cells/javascript-cpp/range/#intersect-range-) method that returns a Boolean value.
+Aspose.Cells provides the **Range.intersect(Range)** method to intersect two ranges.
+The method returns a **Range** object.
+To check whether a range intersects another range, use the **Range.isIntersect(Range)** method, which returns a Boolean value.
 The following example shows how to intersect the ranges.

 ```html
 <!DOCTYPE html>